 Our school meals service supplies meals for 36 Primary and 6 High schools providing approximately 750,000 primary and 430,000 secondary school pupils with lunch each year, that's over 6,200 per school day!
 The health and well being of children and young people are at the heart of everything we do.
 We are totally dedicated to providing appetising and nutritious meals for pupils during their time spent at school.

-In all six of East Lothian Council's High Schools there is a morning break service every day where pupils can choose from a selection of hot and cold snacks and a range of hot and cold drinks.
+In all six of our High Schools there is a morning break service every day where pupils can choose from a selection of hot and cold snacks and a range of hot and cold drinks.

 The daily lunch time service offers a 3 week menu cycle serving traditional 2 course meals, either soup and a main meal or a main meal and dessert.
 There is also a daily vegetarian choice and a range of 'Tastes of the World' dishes - Indian, Chinese, Mexican and Mediterranean, a selection of salads, sandwiches, baguettes, 'home-baking' and hot and cold drinks.

-If your child has a special dietary requirement either medical or cultural, please contact your child's schools or you can contact us directly for more information.
+If your child has a special dietary requirement either medical or cultural, please contact your child's school or you can contact us directly for more information.